Malik Beasley NBA Preview vs. the Pacers

 Malik Beasley Insights vs. the Pacers

-- Beasley is averaging 6.6 three-point field goal attempts per game this season, which is 17.6% of his team's tries from beyond the arc.
+- He's put up 6.7 threes per game, or 17.1% of his team's shots from beyond the arc this season.

-- Beasley's opponents, the Pacers, have a middling offensive tempo, ranking 12th in the NBA with 107.3 possessions per game, while his Bucks average the third-most possessions per game with 104.1.
+- Beasley's Bucks average 104.4 possessions per game, sixth-highest among NBA teams, while the Pacers are one of the league's slowest with 107.4 possessions per contest.

-- The Pacers are the worst defensive squad in the league, allowing 125.2 points per game.
+- Defensively, the Pacers are ranked 29th in the NBA, giving up 124.8 points per contest.

+- On the glass, the Pacers have given up 43.1 rebounds per game, which puts them 11th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!